-This course is a literary study of poetry which explores the themes, the craft and the history of the genre.
-Students analyze, discuss and write about a diverse selection of poems which offer a variety of experiences.
-Emphasis is on understanding the way poets manipulate language to create meaning.
+Students explore the themes, the craft, and the history of poetry, reading and interpreting a diverse selection of poems, with a focus on contemporary writers.
+Emphasis is on understanding the ways in which poets manipulate language to create meaning.
 (SCC, SFCC)

-ENGL& 114 - Intro to Drama (5 cr)
+ENGL& 114 - Introduction to the Literature of Drama (5 cr)

-This course is a literary study of dramatic literature, exploring the major themes, conventions and historical trends of drama from ancient Greece to the present.
-Students analyze, discuss and write about a diverse selection of plays which offer a variety of cultural experiences.
+Students explore the major themes, conventions, and historical trends of drama from ancient Greece to the present.
+Emphasis is on understanding how playwrights create stories and shape language for live performance.
 (SCC, SFCC)